mobLee-arquivo/Describe/README.md

 ## License

-Asd is available under the MIT license.
+Describe is available under the MIT license.
 See the LICENSE file for more info.